Akuli/jou/doc/perf.md

     For example, `x: int` followed by `printf("%d\n", x)` without doing something like `x = 0` before printing.

-You get the overall idea:
-these are all things that you would never do intentionally.
+The takeaway from this is that these are all things that one would never do intentionally.
 The rest of Jou's documentation aims to mention other things that are UB.

 In some other languages, it is easier to get UB than in Jou.